stymwg/Project1/README.md

 ##General Info - Hybrid
 Hybrid scripts assemble both short and long-read data into complete assemblies.
-Our one example hybrid assembly for sample five is entitled XXXX, and can be found in the Hybrid branch.
+Our one example hybrid assembly for sample five is entitled hybrid_S5.fasta, and can be found in the Hybrid branch.
+The script used to produce this hybrid assembly is called hybrid_S5.sh.

 ##General Info - Prokka
 Prokka Genome annotations can also be found within the Prokka branch of this repository, for all of our assemblies.